NiklasRosenstein/nocrux/README.md

 * the default `root` config value will now be `/var/run/nocrux` if the configuration file is loaded from `/etc/nocrux/conf`
 * more sophisticated config file parsing with `nr.parse.strex` module
+* update error message hinting to check output of `nocrux <daemon> tail` if daemon could not be started

 __v2.0.0__